NJUCSE17/JB-Online/README.md

 **Note: Assignment ID is specified by link address, not a request parameter**

-You need to use "POST" verb for all APIs.
 API will return a JSON object on success, with status code 200.
 On auth failure, status code 401 will be returned.

 Below is an example of HTTP headers for API visit (tested in PHPStorm):